eler1n/marcus-bikes/README.md

    - API endpoints are located in `marcus-bikes-backend/app/routes/`
    - Business logic is in `marcus-bikes-backend/app/services/`
    - Data validation schemas are in `marcus-bikes-backend/app/schemas/`
+   - Database migrations are managed with Alembic

 2. **Frontend Development**:
    - Components are located in `marcus-bikes-frontend/src/app/components/`
    - API integration is centralized in `marcus-bikes-frontend/src/app/lib/api.ts`
    - Page components are in their respective route directories
+   - Admin functionality is in `marcus-bikes-frontend/src/app/admin/`
    - Styles are managed with TailwindCSS

 3. **Database Changes**: